ericrasmussen/rust-exercises/problems/problem5/README.md

 ## lib.rs

 The method definitions are all empty, but there are tests for checking your solutions.

-Note that the test for #4 may fail due to slight rounding errors: if you are off the expected value by less than $100, consider your solution more or less correct.
+**Note** the test for #4, `test_mortgage_total_payout`, may fail due to slight rounding errors: if your resulting total payout is off the expected value by less than $100, consider your solution more or less correct.
+(Then again, it's entirely possible that my solution is wrong :P)

 Run `cargo test --package problem5` to run the tests.